vinlind/cfgs/README.md

 # cfgs
-my configs and autoexec files for source games
+my configs, scripts and autoexec files for source games

 while i do provide comments on some parts these files, they are mainly made for myself. many many cvars are not explained adequately or at all.